The January contest is now open for entry. Enter via the button below. The new contest deadline is 2/10 at 11:59pm PST.

 Only published entries are eligible.
 Publication is defined as printed or electronically reproduced by a commercial enterprise.
 Simple database postings are not eligible.
 "Commercial enterprise" does not necessarily mean a for-profit endeavor, and discretion in determining the form or context of a "commercial enterprise" is granted to the regional clip chairs.
 Entries may be from any publication or enterprise except those produced by NPPA, including wire services.
 Entrants may be asked to show proof of publication on a case-by-case basis or risk disqualification of the image.

 Neither the name of the photographer nor the publication or enterprise may be shown visually on the image (that is, no watermarks or badges should appear).
-There are no restrictions on the information in the IPTC headers.

 All entries must have a caption, which may be either the original published caption, or a freshly produced caption that clearly explains what the picture shows.
-The caption entered on the web entry form should not include the name of the photographer or publication.

 All images must be saved as Good quality JPEG files with a maximum dimension of 2,750 pixels on a side (11" at 250 dpi).
 Image files should be 3 MB or less.